catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 To obtain resources on Catalyst Cloud, you provision services.
 Catalyst Cloud services are pieces of hardware and software that we have in one of our data centres.
-We make these easy and convenient to use through a variety of tools including our `Dashboard web application`_, the :ref:`command line interface <sdks_and_toolkits>` or a number of :ref:`orchestration services <cloud-orchestration>`
+We make these easy and convenient to use through a variety of tools including our `dashboard web application`_, the :ref:`command line interface <sdks_and_toolkits>` or a number of :ref:`orchestration services <cloud-orchestration>`

 .. _`Dashboard web application`: https://dashboard.catalystcloud.nz

 By exposing our hardware and software as services, we remove a lot of complexity from your day to day work.
-For example: you need to give a server it's own public IP address.
-You open a terminal and run:
+For example, if you need to give a server it's own public IP address you can open a terminal and run:

 .. code-block:: console